agolub93/fast-isp-simplified/README.md

 # fast-isp-simplified
-Simplified version of the fast_sp project.
+Simplified version of the fast_isp project.
+This is a small CNN intended to replace the classical ISP process as present in digital cameras.